Soulsender/Scarab/README.md

 - Insults using detailed randomly generated API.
 - Admin tools such as purging, banning, kicking.
 These are actived if a user has the @Bot Admin role, which is created when the bot joins the server.
+- Ability to use minecraft server IP and port to request infomation about a given server.
+See usage docs.

 ### **Usage**
 View the [USAGE](https://github.com/Soulsender/scarabbot/blob/master/USAGE.md) document